Invariants and semi-invariants in the cohomology of the complement of a reflection arrangement: Proof of

 \section{Proof of \cref{thm:3}}

-In this section we prove \cref{thm:3}, first for the infinite family and then for the exceptional groups.
-The argument for the reflection pairs in \cref{thm:3}\cref{it:thm32} uses the same basic inductive strategy as for the symmetric group acting on the braid arrangement in \cref{ssec:sym}, and the argument for the exceptional groups follows the same recursive strategy as for $G_{32}$ acting on its reflection arrangement in \cref{ssec:G32}.
+In this section we prove \cref{thm:3}, first for primitive reflection pairs, then for imprimitive pairs.
+The proof for very exceptional reflection pairs uses the results of \cref{thm:4} (for primitive and imprimitive reflection pairs) and is given in \cref{ssec:thm3ve}.